RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 52 (05/12/2021)
-- Commit "Shader Asset Files"
-    - I've added the functionality to make the shader code be read from a file
 - Commit "Shader Library"
     - I've added a shader library system for the engine because some shaders can be reused for other objects